 Wills Solicitors in Ashby de la Zouch & Tamworth

-At Fishers Dewes, our dedicated wills solicitors believe that it’s never too early to draft a will to protect your assets and have your wishes respected after you’re gone.
-With a broad depth of knowledge and a wealth of expertise, our will writing solicitors can assist you to make those crucial decisions that will benefit your family in years to come.
-So, while we can’t predict the future, we can certainly help you plan for it.
-If you would like expert advice on writing a will, contact our expert solicitors in Tamworth or Ashby de la Zouch today.
+At Fishers Dewes, our dedicated Wills solicitors believe that it’s never too early to draft a Will to protect your assets and have your wishes respected after you are gone.
+With a broad depth of knowledge and a wealth of experience, our Will writing solicitors can assist you with making those crucial decisions that will benefit your family in years to come.
+We can also ensure that your Will is written in a legally sound way, ensuring that your wishes will be respected.

 We appreciate that it is especially important to treat older clients, their families and representatives, with additional consideration, by being both sympathetic and sensitive to any issues they may have.
-We endeavour therefore to ensure that our firm and all of our employees treat older clients, their families and their representatives with kindness, dignity and respect at all times.
+We endeavour, therefore, to ensure that our firm and all of our employees treat older clients, their families and their representatives with kindness, dignity and respect at all times.
 For more information please see our Older and Vulnerable Client Care Procedures.

 - Estate Administration